tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 ##### Data selection

-To refine our calibration process, the tool first pairs `mapping lidar` keyframes with their closest `calibration lidar` frames, and then selects pairs (`mapping lidar` keyframes and `calibration lidar` frame) based on the criteria listed below.
+To refine our calibration process, the tool first temporaily pairs `mapping lidar` keyframes with their closest `calibration lidar` frame, and then selects the final calibration pairs (`mapping lidar` keyframes and `calibration lidar` frame) based on the criteria listed below.

 - The pairs have Low time difference and low interpolation error (such as time difference, speed, and estimated acceleration) between the keyframe and the `calibration lidar` frame.
-- The `calibration lidar` frame has enough features for calibration, which we filter out the pointcloud that has low variance in the z-axis that is mostly a plane.
+- The `calibration lidar` frame has enough features for calibration, which the tool filter out the pointcloud that has low variance in the z-axis that is mostly a plane.

 ##### Data preprocessing